Best Garden Hose Reviews

 Once you know you have a flexible product, you won’t have to worry about going around corners, storing the hose in winter, and getting constant kinks.

 Next up, all hoses are tested, measured, and compared in what we call ‘burst pressure’.
 As we’ve already discovered, rubber has the highest burst pressure and this essentially means that it requires a higher pressure before it bursts.
 If you’re planning to interact with the nozzle and play around with the sprinkler and other features, we recommend at least 300psi.
+Read our guide on the best pressure washers here.

 Finally, we think that people often focus too much on the product itself without considering the manufacturer.
 When selecting a product, consider whether they have a support team ready to help in case something goes wrong, check their warranty (a longer warranty suggests they have confidence in their product), and even look at their social media profiles.
 If you choose an active brand that has a great reputation, any problems that do arise can be dealt with quickly.